OWASP/www-project-developer-guide/draft/06-secure-design/05-content-security-policy.md

 The scope of this policy / procedure / whatever includes (but not limited to):

--	Applications that are displayed in browsers o	On desktops o	On laptops o	On mobile devices
+-	Applications that are displayed in browsers
+    - On desktops
+    - On laptops
+    - On mobile devices
 -	Mobile Applications
-o	iOS
+    - iOS
-o	Android
+    - Android

 Policy for content security should be set in <<add SSDLC Policy / Secure Coding Policy / any others that is applicable>>.
 Unless otherwise specified  by the customer, third party sources should not be allowed to connect from the deployed solutions